petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/reference/database-configurations.md

 #### High Security Database User Practices

-Your organization may have more stringent security policies that require limiting database Liferay DXP database user permissions once the database is initialized.
+Your organization may have more stringent security policies that require limiting Liferay DXP database user permissions once the database is initialized.
 If permissions for Select, Insert, Update and Delete operations are the only ones allowed for the user, you must initialize and maintain the database manually.
 Here's what's recommended to accomplish this:

 1. Grant full rights for the Liferay DXP database user to do anything to the database.